allanstar-byte/allanstar-byte/README.md

 - :seedling: Exploring Technical Content Writing and Web3.

-- :zap: In my free time, I solve problems on Codewars, blog posts on LinkedIn, Twitter and read tech articles.
+- :zap: In my free time, I write blog posts on LinkedIn, Twitter, Instagram and read tech articles.

-- :mailbox:How to reach me:  allanmutisya254ke@gmail.com / +254720168846
+- :mailbox: How to reach me:  allanmutisya254ke@gmail.com / +254720168846

 ---
 ### :hammer_and_wrench: Languages and Tools :